 Additionally, women often have no access to land or credit to develop their activities or invest in new equipment.
 Women in Haiti face additional barriers in the labor market where they are less likely to be employed and earn significantly less than men.
-They often have no access to land or credit to develop their activities or invest in new equipment such as food processing tools.
-In Grand'Anse, women only own 20% of the registered farms and women and girls continue to be affected by severe inequality14.
-In addition, women are very affected by the scarcity of staple foods, because this complicates their role as suppliers of their households.15
+In Grand'Anse, they only own 20% of the registered farms.
+Women and girls continue to be affected by severe inequality11.
+Women are very affected by the scarcity of staple foods because this complicates their role as suppliers of their households.12

-In the department of Grand'Anse, farmer groups were particularly affected by COVID-19.
+In the department of Grand'Anse, farmer groups were affected.
 Their activities were paralyzed at the beginning of the pandemic because market activities were slow.
 The ROPAGA and its affiliated organizations could not meet as usual.
-They had to meet in a small group of less than 15 persons and only six months into the pandemic, the demand for some local products (ginger, citrus, etc.) increased again.
+They had to meet in a small group of less than 15 persons.
+However, after the first semester following the introduction of the pandemic, the demand for some local products (ginger, citrus, etc.) increased.
 The COVID response was coordinated by the local authorities under the leadership of the Representative of the Ministry of Health.
 Social distance measures imposed by the Central Government were promoted.
 To support its entrepreneurs affected by COVID-19, ROPAGA did not take interest on loans granted to them.
-It also extended pay back periods, facilitating the activities of its members.
-This relieved struggling members and allowed them to continue producing.
+It also extended payback periods, facilitating the activities of the members.
+This relieved the struggling members and allowed them to continue producing.

 To improve the state of the agriculture sector, some actors have provided support.
-Some examples include the following: The European Commission financed an emergency assistance project in food security, education and shelter for vulnerable people affected by Hurricane Matthew in Grand 'Anse implemented by CARE and funded by ECHO.
-The GAFSP project aims to complement the actions related to food security and livelihoods of the aforementioned project.
-In addition, the action will allow synergy with the Urbayiti project implemented by CARE, which has the goal to help increase the resilience of the city of Jérémie and its inhabitants.
-Further, FAO is implementing a project to combat desertification.
+For example, the European Commission financed an emergency assistance project in food security, education and shelter for vulnerable people affected by Hurricane Matthew in Grand'Anse implemented by CARE and funded by ECHO.
+The project aims more particularly to complement the actions related to food security and livelihoods of the aforementioned project.
+Also, the action will allow synergy with the Urbayiti project implemented by CARE and whose goal is to help increase the resilience of the city of Jérémie and its inhabitants.
+FAO is implementing a project to combat desertification.
 Good practices concerning agroecology and farmers' groups on seed management will be taken up in particular by this action.
 The Swiss Cooperation is supporting several value chains through the PAGAI project.
-ActionAid is implementing the project "ASARANGA : Appui à la Sécurité Alimentaire, au Renforcement Agricole et à l'Amélioration
+ActionAid is implementing the project "ASARANGA : Appui à la Sécurité Alimentaire, au Renforcement Agricole et à l'Amélioration Nutritionnelle dans la Grand'Anse" in the communes of Roseaux et Jérémie.
+The objective of the project is to contribute to increasing the food and nutritional security of vulnerable groups affected by the passage of Hurricane Matthew in the municipalities of Jérémie and Roseaux.